Institutional Effectiveness

 Program Reviews & Outcome Assessments

 Program reviews and outcome assessments at WCC serve as the instruments for assessing individual academic programs.
 Program reviews and outcome assessments are completed on a three-year cycle and are in-depth evaluations of the effectiveness of academic programs.
-Based on an analysis of the available data, program faculty, along with external committee members, look critically at performance of all aspects of the academic program.
+Based on an analysis of the available data, program faculty, with the oversight by department chairs, deans, and vice president, look critically at performance of all aspects of the academic program.
 The purpose of program reviews and outcome assessments is to identify areas of need in which to focus improvement efforts and resources.
 Following the formal review cycle, program outcomes are assessed annually in outcome follow-up reports.

 Contacts